composewell/streaming-benchmarks/README.rst

 Observations
 ------------

-* `Streamly` and `streaming` are the fastest (faster than `vector`) when more than one operation is composed together.
-This is a very important benchmark as this is a quite common case in practical programming.
-* Vector is the fastest in individual operations.
-* Vector, streamly and streaming can do almost all operations in similar amount of time.
-In general elimination operations are the fastest and transformation are slightly slower.
-* pipes/conduit and machines can do elimination operations quite fast, almost at the same speed as streamly and streaming, but they are significantly slower at transformation operations.
-There may be some optimization opportunity there or it may be a fundamental characterization of that design category.
-* When the operations being benchmarked are defined in a separate file conduit and pipes are even slower.
-This is almost always the case in non-trivial programs as they cannot be written in a single file.
-This could be due to GHC not being able to inline them as well as it can inline others?
+* Elimination operations are in general faster than transformation operations because the benchmarks for latter include elimination cost as well.
+* When the operations being benchmarked were defined in separate files there was a drastic drop in performance of all libraries except streamly.
+However the drop could be recovered by explicitly inlining all the functions exported by the file.
+* The effect of inlining varied depending on the library.
+To make sure that we are using the fully optimized combination of inlining for each library we carefully studied the impact of inlining individual operations for each package.
+The study can be found here.
 * There is something magical about streamly, not sure what it is.
-Even though all other libraries were impacted significantly for many ops, streamly seemed almost unaffected by splitting the benchmarking into a separate file!
-If we can find out why is it so, we could perhaps find some formula to keep performance predictable.
+Even though all other libraries were impacted significantly for many ops, streamly seemed almost unaffected by splitting the benchmarking ops into a separate file!
+If we can find out why is it so, we could perhaps understand and use GHC inlining in a more predictable manner.
+* This kind of unpredictable non-uniform impact of moving functions in different files shows that we are at the mercy of the GHC simplifier and always need to tune performance carefully after refactoring to be sure everything is fine.
+In other words, benchmarking and optimizing is crucial not just for the libraries but for the users of the libraries as well.